 and introspection enables leaders to do this.
 Introspection allows people to observe and examine their own mental and emotional state.
 Being introspective drives many of the characteristics of an effective leader like; integrity, honesty, confidence, transparency, and humility.

 Taking time to reflect, leaders can question themselves and hold themselves accountable to being honest, operating with integrity, being transparent, and so on.
 It’s by being introspective leaders can ask themselves tough questions like; “what am I doing to contribute to this problem?”

 “As a leader, the first person I need to lead is me.
 The first person that I should try to change is me”John Maxwell

-Knowing one’s self is important and the ability to know and understand others is key but, without a clear vision of the future, leaders and their teams will not get very far.
-Effective leaders can see the future state and can help other’s see it too.
-When leaders know and can see the best-envisioned future it brings their team clarity, informs the goals of the team, and will motivate them to reach this future state.
+Knowing one’s self is important.
+However, the ability to know and understand others is key.
+Unfortunately, without a clear vision of the future, leaders and their teams will not get very far.
+Effective leaders can see the future state and can help others see it too.
+When leaders know and can see the best-envisioned future it brings their team clarity, informs the goals of the team, and motivates them to reach this future state.

-There are hundreds of traits or characteristics associated with being an effective leader, there are thousands of books and blogs on these characteristics but, they all boil down to three buckets; introspection, high emotional intelligence and visionary.
+In summary, there are hundreds of traits or characteristics associated with being an effective leader.
+In fact, there are thousands of books and blogs on these characteristics.
+However, they all boil down to three buckets; introspection, high emotional intelligence, and being a visionary.
 These characteristics are the foundation for all the others.